 Meanwhile, we continue to work to help recovering communities in New York New Jersey, and Connecticut.
 Our response to date includes:

-- $2.2 million in funding to organizations, including a grant for the installation of modular ramps to help disabled survivors in New Jersey, a $250,000 grant to Long Beach Medical Center to care for poor and uninsured patients on Long Island, grants for programs to provide emergency warmth and disaster cleanup for survivors in Staten Island and Far Rockaway, grants for mental health counseling for storm-affected children in Staten Island, Brooklyn and New Jersey, a grant and medical aid to help Breezy Point emergency services, and a grant to help elderly and disabled survivors stranded in high-rise buildings in Coney Island.
+- $3 million in funding to organizations, including a grant for the installation of modular ramps to help disabled survivors in New Jersey, a $250,000 grant to Long Beach Medical Center to care for poor and uninsured patients on Long Island, grants for programs to provide emergency warmth and disaster clean-up for survivors in Staten Island and Far Rockaway, grants for mental health services for storm-affected children in Staten Island, Brooklyn and New Jersey, a grant and medical aid to help Breezy Point emergency services, and a grant to help elderly and disabled survivors stranded in high-rise buildings in Coney Island.

 - Community Health Fair: On January 9, we co-sponsored Community Health Fair at the Joseph P. Addabbo Family Health Center in the Rockaways, providing free flu shots, dental care, blood pressure screenings, diabetic screenings, and information on post-disaster health and safety needs to help hundreds of people in the community.